jakobevangelista/nextauth-clerk-migration/README.md

     return redirect("/sign-in");
   }

-  // if the user hasn't been migrated to clerk, change the password in nextauth if (userId === null) {
+  // if the user hasn't been migrated to Clerk, change the password in nextauth if (userId === null) {
     return (
       <>